Method of Entry:

 Scholarships & Bursaries:

-Although the tradition of educating Lichfield choristers stretches back over 600 years, Lichfield Cathedral School (LCS) was founded in 1942.
-Since that time it has grown considerably and is now a fully independent co-educational school for boys and girls between the ages of 3 and 18.
+Although the tradition of educating Lichfield choristers stretches back over 600 years, Lichfield Cathedral School (LCS) was founded in 1942 to include non-choristers.
+Since that time it has grown considerably and is now a fully independent co-educational school for boys and girls between the ages of 21/2 and 18.

 The general ethos of the School is that of a family community where Christian values are upheld and, whilst most pupils are members of the Church of England, children of other denominations and religions are welcomed.

-Parents are encouraged to contact the School for a conducted tour and meeting with the Headmaster or to attend any of the LCS Open Events held throughout the year.
+Parents are encouraged to contact the School for a conducted tour and meeting with the Headmistress or to attend any of the LCS Open Events held throughout the year.

 No Events listed